By: Author John Cunningham. Published: 2020/01/27 at 10:03 am

 The third way to order a blade is by sizing it.
-I’ll often have no choice but size a blade, as customers will just walk in with blade in hand and no other details.
-There’s no mystery to sizing a mower blade correctly, however just before we do we, need to identify the type of blade fitted.
+I’ll often have no choice but to size a blade, as customers will just walk in with the blade in hand and no other details.
+There’s no mystery to sizing a mower blade correctly; however, just before we do, we need to identify the type of blade fitted.

-There are two common types of lawn mower blade.
-The Lift blade also known as the 2 in 1, and the Mulching blade, also known as the 3 in 1.
+There are two common types of lawnmower blades.
+The Lift blade is also known as the 2 in 1, and the Mulching blade is also known as the 3 in 1.

-Mulching is a common feature on modern mowers, it allows the operator drop the clippings back onto the lawn instead of collecting them.
+Mulching is a common feature on modern mowers; it allows the operator to drop the clippings back onto the lawn instead of collecting them.
 Modern mulching blades aren’t a true mulching blade, they are in fact a sort of hybrid, a cross between a lift and a mulcher.
-You can read more about both types here “Grass catcher troubleshooting”.
+You can read more about both types here “Grass catcher troubleshooting.”

-The type of blade is important, briefly, a Lift blade (2 in 1) is designed to collect grass, it does a really good job at leaving a clean lawn with no trailing’s.
-The Mulching blade (3 in 1), is designed to collect grass or mulch the grass, whichever the operator prefers.
+The type of blade is important; a Lift blade (2 in 1) is designed to collect grass; it does a really good job at leaving a clean lawn with no trailings.
+The Mulching blade (3 in 1) is designed to collect grass or mulch the grass, whichever the operator prefers.

 So how do you tell a Lift from a Mulcher?